 - 'Where Used' list expanded to include a description of usage column

 - Creation of a separate Meta Model area within the publication

 The introduction of Version 3 had no impact on current information standards or system suppliers.

 About the Generic Model

 The Generic Model supports all the messages, data sets and central returns which the model supported but the underlying structure has been genericised.
 This involved grouping many of the old classes into generic classes like ACTIVITY GROUP.
 However, none of the detail was lost and most of the old class definitions can be found under 'NHS Business Definitions'.
 The number of diagrams has been greatly reduced and they now describe coherent areas of the model which is a far more useful approach for data modellers.

 This has led to the creation of a new Generic Model which is 'PERSON based' rather than 'ORGANISATION based'.
-The model has been developed around generic 'CARE ACTIVITY' for a PATIENT at 'SERVICE POINT point' facility or location with each event transaction being recorded.
+The model has been developed around generic 'CARE ACTIVITY' for a PATIENT, each event transaction being recorded.